-Push notifications enable you to communicate brief yet important alerts to your users.
-CleverTap’s rich segmentation and powerful infrastructure enables sending time-sensitive, relevant, and personalized push messages in large-scale.
+Push notifications provide the capability to communicate brief, yet important alerts to your mobile app users.
+CleverTap’s rich segmentation and powerful infrastructure lets you send time-sensitive, relevant, and personalized push messages on a large-scale.

-The Push module on the CleverTap dashboard (under “Campaigns”) makes it easy to set up push campaigns to all your users or specific user segments.
+The Push module on the CleverTap dashboard under Campaigns makes it easy to set up push campaigns for all your users or specific user segments.
 These segments can be created on the basis of past or live user behavior, user properties, or a combination of user behavior and properties.

 Once a campaign has been sent, you can view detailed reports on how many messages were sent, how many users clicked on them, and how many users converted as a result.